MasterSecondChance/Troud-Front/README.md

 # About - At Your Click

-Proyecto Grupal Platzi Master - Cohort 3 - Grupo Ana - Team JS
+Proyecto Personal Platzi Master - Cohort 3 - Grupo Ana Belisa

 ## Project description